Best OBD-II Scanners: Work Like a Real Detective

 • Expensive for beginners

 This is a great device, but quality control issues are common.
-Devices showing up with missing pieces or appearing to be used are relatively common.
+Devices showing up with missing pieces or potentially used are relatively common.
 The price might keep the average beginner from adding the Innova to their collection.

 Pros